spiritoffootball/commentpress-sof-de/README.md

-# The Ball 2026 Child Theme
+# Child theme for Spirit of Football

-A CommentPress child theme for Spirit of Football
+A CommentPress child theme for Spirit of Football.

 ## Description